wp-plugins/zemanta/readme.txt

 = I see two broken sidebars.
 What is happening? =

 Zemanta browser extension is probably in conflict with WordPress plugin.
-Upgrade Zemanta WordPress plugin to version 0.2.6 or turn Zemanta browser extension off when  writing posts on blogs which have Zemanta plugin installed.
+Turn Zemanta browser extension off when  writing posts on blogs which have Zemanta plugin installed.

 = What requirements are there? =